Um Jammer Lammy: Development and release

 After the success of 1996's PaRappa the Rapper, Sony was eager to release another game in the series.
 Instead of a direct sequel, Matsuura opted for a spin-off.
 Artist Rodney Greenblat disagreed with this direction, although he was outvoted.
 Matsuura also wanted to get away from the rap genre saying that the genre "has been criticized as being too temporary" opting instead to focus on rock music.
 Greenblat again had doubts about this direction, recalling to Gamasutra, "What is rock music?
 I mean, is it Aerosmith?
 Is it Lynyrd Skynyrd?
 Is it Elvis?
 Elvis Costello?
 Where are we?
 What are we doing exactly?
 And how are you going to do the rap kind of thing, with the call and response?
 Because that's what PaRappa really was, a call and response game; teacher says one thing and PaRappa repeats it".

 The team was larger and there was more pressure on them to make a hit game, at one point the game started to go into a more psychedelic direction.
 Greenblat at one point suggested that the game should instead go for a more Goth theme but the rest of the team disagreed.
 Greenblat noted that the popularity of the internet helped ease development as he and Matsuura could more easily share ideas where as before they had to use a fax machine.
 The design for Lammy was influenced by Australian pop star Natalie Imbruglia.

-In response to players complaining about the lack of difficulty of PaRappa the Rapper, Matsuura intentionally made Um Jammer Lammy "hard to play", however the outcome of this made the game considered incredibly difficult by critics.
+In response to players complaining about the lack of difficulty of PaRappa the Rapper, Matsuura intentionally made Um Jammer Lammy "hard to play", however the outcome of this led to the game being considered incredibly difficult by critics.
 The system for gauging how well the player performed was considered to be volatile and even random at times which contributed to the large difficulty of the game.

 Arcade version

-The arcade version of the game, entitled Um Jammer Lammy NOW! is played using a unique guitar controller.
+The arcade version of the game, entitled Um Jammer Lammy NOW!, is played using a unique guitar controller.
 The buttons for Triangle, Circle, Cross and Square are represented by strummers in the middle of the guitar, the L button is represented by a slider at the top of the guitar (dubbed the 'Joe Switch'), and the R button is represented by a scratch disc at the bottom (dubbed the 'Chin Switch').
+Nearly all the attract mode cutscenes are unique to this version, and even features a "Got to Move!
+(Millennium Girl)" music video.
 The gameplay is identical to the console version, albeit some of the game's lines are changed to make it easier to play with the guitar controller.

-Also, unlike the console version, Stage 1 can be played as PaRappa.
+Additionally, all 7 stages are broken up into three difficulty tiers, with each tier having three stages each: